graphhopper/jsprit/README.md

 It is mainly inspired by my research group at [KIT-ECON](http://netze.econ.kit.edu/21.php), and by a great open-source project called [MATSim](http://www.matsim.org) and its developers.

-If you have questions or if you use jsprit, it would be great you give feedback and let me know your experience:

-Email: info@jspr.it